roco13/EmployeePollsProject/README.md

-npm install redux-mock-store --save-dev

 # Employee Polls Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+To use the app, the user needs to log in.
+Once user is authenticated, he will be able to navigate to create a new poll, answer new polls, view answeredpolls, and check the leaderboard status.

+## Install

+`npm install`

+## start

+`npm start`

+## Test

+`npm run test`

 ## Data

-There are two types of objects stored in our database:
+There are two types of objects stored in fake database:

 * Users
 * Questions